By Maxwell Cooper•

 At Bulb, we do things a little differently.
 Our variable tariff reflects the wholesale cost of energy, and it's cheaper than the most common suppliers.
 If we ever have to put our prices up, we give our members plenty of notice, and when the cost of energy falls, we quickly pass those savings on to you.

 We don't believe in exit fees at Bulb, so we never charge our members for switching away.
-And when you switch your home to Bulb, we'll refund exit fees up to £60 per fuel, if your old supplier charges you for leaving.

 If you're on a variable tariff, your supplier must give you 30 days' notice if it plans to put prices up.
 That means you always have time to switch energy supplier if you can get a better deal.